 This is a tricky one.
 Instincts say that accuracy should always be a priority when choosing the best power meter for triathletes, but actually repeatability matters more than anything else.
 Even the most accurate power meters in the world need to be calibrated often—due to changes in temperature and other conditions—so if you’re not calibrating properly, accuracy is not super important.
 In fact, knowing how easy (or not easy) it is to calibrate your power meter is a big draw in which one to buy.

 That said, accuracy matters most when you’re comparing to external numbers from other devices, like in a lab when you’re doing testing.
-Consistency matters most for one person riding one power meter: If it’s always off by 10 watts, then it doesn’t matter too much if all of your FTP testing, workouts, races, etc. all occur at 10 watts lower than the most precise power meter.
+Consistency matters most for one person riding one power meter all the time: If it’s always off by 10 watts, then it doesn’t matter too much if all of your FTP testing, workouts, races, etc. all occur at 10 watts lower than the most precise power meter you can buy.
 It’s the repeatability (via constant and proper calibration) that matters most.
-If you use different devices often, then their accuracy matters much more.
+If you use different devices often, then accuracy matters much more.

 Power Your Power